Sylvania, Ohio: Government

 The City of Sylvania follows a mayor–council government.
-The mayor of Sylvania is Craig Stough.
+The mayor of Sylvania is Mark Frye.
 The charter and laws of the City of Sylvania are documented in the Codified Ordinances of the City of Sylvania, Ohio.
 The judicial branch of the city government is run by the Sylvania Municipal Court, which is presided over by the Honorable Judge Michael A. Bonfiglio.

-City Council
+City council

-The city council has seven members, comprising eight committees (Building & Grounds, Employee & Community Relations, Finance, Parks & Forestry, Safety, Streets, Utilities & Environment, and Zoning & Annexation):
+The city council has seven members, comprising eight committees: Building & Grounds, Employee & Community Relations, Finance, Parks & Forestry, Safety, Streets, Utilities & Environment, and Zoning & Annexation.
+The current members of the council are Marcus Hansen, Douglas Haynam, Brian McCann, Shawn Murphy, Patrick Richardson, Lyndsey Stough and Mary Westphal.